CodeYourFuture/curriculum/content/induction/sprints/1/prep/index.md

 Answer the following questions using the page linked to above:

 a) Look at the README.md.
-Read the instructions on there?
+What do the instructions tell you?
 b) How many files are there inside the `blogs` folder?
 c) How many lines are there in the **package.json**?
 d) Find the file with the blog content you can see on the [live website here](https://git-demo-week1.netlify.app/)